 There are many different chiropractic techniques.
 Some doctors of chiropractic perform joint manipulation with their hands only, while others use various instruments.
-Additionally, some chiropractors treat using quick but firm manipulation, while others have a lighter touch.
+Additionally, some chiropractors treat using quick but firm manipulation while others have a lighter touch.

-Sample Chiropractic Technique Questions
+Sample Questions About Techniques

 Types of Specialty Chiropractor Treatments: